There is a growing need for marketing consultants to provide their digital expertise to large and small businesses.

 There’s a saying in silicon valley that your first million is the hardest to make.
 And that it’s relatively much easier to scale a business from $1 million to $3 million.

-In either case, experienced digital marketing consultants will have worked with various clients in many stages of the business lifecycle and thus offer unique strategies that are tailored for the lifecycle.
+In either case, experienced digital marketing consultants will have worked with various clients in many stages of the business lifecycle.

 That means that if you’re still within that $100k to $2 million range, chances are you’re looking for lead generation or expert-build sales engines (websites, funnels, ads, email campaigns) to drive more bottom-of-funnel traffic.